 Ultimate Graphics Cards

-These are the top of the line graphics cards that meant for 4K gaming at highest possible graphics settings.
+These are the top of the line graphics cards that meant for 4K gaming at the highest possible graphics settings.
 They also deliver the best Virtual Reality performance in VR games and VR applications.
-These graphics cards are very expensive and consume lot of power.
+These graphics cards are very expensive and consume a lot of power.
 You need a 600W or higher PSU for their working.
-Some of these graphics cards do come with dual GPU also.
+Some of these graphics cards do come with dual GPUs also.
 These graphics cards are priced at around 700 dollars or higher depending upon the graphics card manufacturer.

 Must Read: Top Ultimate Graphics Cards for 4K Gaming

 These are the graphics cards that are categorized on the basis of power they consume or power requirements from the PSU.

 These graphics cards do not require external power from the PSU and they draw their power only from the PCI-Express x16 slot.
 The maximum power consumption of these graphics cards is maximum of 75 Watts.
 Most of the budget graphics cards do not come with external power connectors.